The Problem with Favicon Generators

 cp "${TMPDIR}/192.png" "${OUTPUT}/android-chrome-192x192.png"

-# ...The .ico combines three sizes into one file.
-This is what makes it
+# ...The .ico combines three sizes into one file, and that's what makes it

 display crisply across different contexts: